In our research of over 5,000 people, we found that the #1 barrier to making more money was, by a huge margin, finding the right idea.

 Remember, just like in the dating world, you probably won’t find your right match the first time, second time, or even the 5th time.
 That’s where MOST people give up.
 Instead, I want you to think about building your idea generation system to test, measure, and refine until your idea is earning you your first $1,000 on the side.

-The ‘right’ freelancing idea meets 4 key criteria
+The ‘right’ money-making idea meets 4 key criteria

 What constitutes the ‘right’ idea for freelancing?
 There are literally thousands of ‘right’ freelancing ideas out there, but here are 4 key criteria that every viable idea has to meet:

-1) Skills.
-Your idea matches what you can do with skills you currently have.
+Your money-making idea needs to match what you can do with skills you currently have.
 Skills are tangible, countable abilities that you’ve acquired through experiences on the job, in school, or elsewhere.
 And listen, stop short-changing yourself.
 You HAVE skills.
 Are you really good at math?
 (Did you know I once hired a math tutor and paid him a lot of money?)
 Can you play a musical instrument?
 Are you really good at interior design?
 Are you in shape?
 There are a million skills you have, but we overlook things about ourselves all the time.
 Except for me, because I am incredibly narcissistic.

 Find your skills: What are all the specific things you could list on your resume?